 Eve Kraicer is a recent graduate from McGill University with a BA in Cultural Studies.
 She is currently the Senior RA at .txtLAB.
-Eve’s research mainly focuses on applying intersectional feminist theory to computational and statistical analyses of texts, with the hope of better understanding how forms of power and prestige operate at the level of language.
-She can also solve a Rubik’s cube really, really slowly.
+Eve’s research mainly focuses on applying intersectional feminist theory to computational and statistical analyses of texts.
+She is the resident txtLAB coffee snob and can also solve a Rubik’s cube really, really slowly.

-Vicky Svaikovsky is in her last year a McGill, completing a double major in Linguistics and in French Literature, but don’t ask her anything about French literature (she doesn’t know).
+Vicky Svaikovsky just completed her undergrad McGill, completing a double major in Linguistics and in French Literature, but don’t ask her anything about French literature (she doesn’t know).
 She is currently working on a research project at .txtLAB called Racial Lines that aims to understand racial and ethnic representation in Hollywood films through text mining, natural language processing, computational analysis, and statistical analysis.
 She is interested in sociolinguistics, language acquisition, and yelling about French bulldogs.

 Lisa Teichmann is a PhD student in German and part of .txtLAB at the Department of Languages, Literatures, and Cultures at McGill University.
 She holds an MA in Middle Eastern Studies from Leiden University and a BA in Oriental Studies from the University of Vienna.
 Her research focuses on the question of how computational text analysis methods and tools can form a repository for cross-cultural comparative literary analysis.
 Her research interests focus on literary geography, prestige and canonicity in literary education, reading, and translational literature.

 Beata Skazinetsky recently moved to Montreal from Toronto, where she worked in the project management field for many years.
 When she’s not busy at work, she loves curling up with a good book and a hot cup of tea, or discovering some of the amazing restaurants that this city has to offer!